jerdog/high-performing-eng-teams-hugorevealjs/content/15-min/_index.md

 ---

-##### Platform Perspective: Throughput
+#### Platform Perspective: Throughput

-* Map goals to reality of internal & external business situations, i.e. customer expectations, competitive landscape, codebase complexity, etc.
+* Map goals to reality of internal & external business situations
 * Capture a baseline, monitor for deviations
 * Alleviate as much developer cognitive load from day-to-day work